securerail/freeradius3-genie/README.md

 Let's start by getting the database setup.
 Highlight the **Initial Configuration** option, press the space bar to select it, and then press enter.
 You'll see an option titled **Setup initial database structure** - press the space bar to select it, press enter, and your database will be configured.
 If you receive an error message about credentials, double check the root password you placed into your `.env` file in the **Configuration** section.

 Once that's completed, we need to setup the FreeRADIUS configuration files.
 Select **Perform initial FreeRADIUS configuration** by using the space bar to select it, and then pressing enter.
 This will configure your FreeRADIUS server to use the SQL server as a backend, and restart it.
+It will automatically detect the version of FreeRADIUS you're using (2.x.x or 3.x.x) and copy the appropriate flavour of configuration to the /etc/freeradius directory.

 ### Managing your NAS